EraldyHq/kubee/resources/cluster/kube-x-docker/README.md

 ```

 > [!Important] Token needs to be unique in /tmp/var/lib/rancher
-> If the token has changed
+> If the token has changed, the data dir needs to be cleaned up
 > ```bash
 > rm -rf /tmp/var/lib/rancher
 > ```